Poker Online

 The Deal

-The game is played clockwise.
-The first dealer is chosen at random and the turn to deal passes to the left after each hand.
+In most places, the game is played counter-clockwise (though in Brazil it is played clockwise - see below).
+The first dealer is chosen at random and the turn to deal passes to the right after each hand.
 The player to dealer's right shuffles the cards and the player to dealer's left cuts.
 The dealer then gives 10 cards to each player, in a single batch, beginning with the player to dealer's left, going around clockwise and ending with the dealer.
 The bottom card of the deck, which belongs to the dealer, is turned face up, and its suit becomes trumps.

 Alternatively, the dealer can choose to deal the first ten cards to himself, the next ten to the player to his right, and so on counter-clockwise.
-In this case the dealer's first card (the original top card of the deck) is turned up and determines the trump suit.
+In this case the dealer's first card (the top card of the deck after the cut) is turned up and determines the trump suit.

 The Play

-The player to the left of the dealer (the one who cut the cards) leads to the first trick.
+The player to the right of the dealer leads to the first trick.
 Players must follow suit if they can.
 A player who has no card of the suit led may play any card.
 If any cards of the trump suit are played to a trick, the highest trump wins.
 Otherwise, the trick is won by the highest card of the suit led.
 The winner of each trick leads to the next.

 No signals between partners are permitted.